mart337i/Iot_case_report/README.md

 ## Introduction

-The Greenhouse Environment Monitoring and Management System is an integrated setup combining embedded devices, a centralized server, and seamless networking.
+Environment Monitoring and Management System by Greenhouse A/S, is an integrated setup combining embedded devices, a centralized server, and seamless networking.
 It provides continuous monitoring of conditions like temperature and humidity, ensuring ideal plant growth.
 Sensor data can be analyzed via a website or by the system itself, it will push alarms if any anomalies occurs.
 This cohesive system ensures agricultural efficiency and proactive management of greenhouse environments.

 -------------------------------------------------------------------------------------